-Sports injury clinic Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain.
+Sports injury clinic Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering from knee pain.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 What is Bursitis?